-Blue Blossom Ceanothus is a nitrogen-fixing, evergreen shrub native to the Pacific Northwest.
+Blue Blossom Ceanothus is a nitrogen-fixing, evergreen shrub and native food in the Pacific Northwest.

 Ornamental gardeners hold the Blue Blossom Ceanothus in high regard for its abundant bright-blue flowers - a rarity in the ornamental garden.
 The glossy evergreen leaves look attractive through all the seasons and do not lose their attractive shine in summer heat or winter chill.